Skip to main content

 DFSQuotaProjectedLimitProvisioned storage is projected to exceed 100% of quota within 7 daysCritical

-When multiple alerts fire at the same time for the same cluster and zone, only the highest-severity alert fires and the others are suppressed.
+When multiple alerts fire at the same time for the same cluster and zone, only the highest-severity alert fires and DFS suppresses the others.
 Each notification covers a single cluster in a single zone, so multiple clusters or zones approaching the limit produce separate notifications.
 To set up Slack or webhook delivery, see CoreWeave Alerts.

 PromQL for custom monitoring